This snickers shot recipe only has three ingredients, each poured in equal amounts. It’s delicious, with a taste reminiscent of the famous candy bar!

 See the layers?
 Pretty, isn’t it?

-Place the spoon back in the glass and slowly pour the Baileys over the bowl of the spoon.
+Place the spoon back in the glass and slowly pour the Baileys over the bowl of the spoon, another ⅓ of the way up the glass.
 Remember, don’t let the spoon touch the liquid underneath it.

 You can still see the stormy clouds in the short glass, but they’re not as dramatic as they are in the tall glass, when filled with the snickers shot.